 • High-frequency circuit design

-• Scientific research requiring absolute frequencies
+• Scientific research requires absolute frequencies

 Q: How does this relate to MHz and kHz?

-1 GHz = 1,000 MHz = 1,000,000 kHz = 1,000,000,000 Hz
+A: 1 GHz = 1,000 MHz = 1,000,000 kHz = 1,000,000,000 Hz

 Q: What's the easiest way to remember?